make87-apps/Freenove-4WD-Driver/README.md

-# Freenove 4WD Platform Driver
+# Freenove 4WD Smart Car Kit Driver

 This application serves as a driver for the **Freenove 4WD Smart Car Kit** for Raspberry Pi, as listed [here on Amazon](https://www.amazon.com/Freenove-Raspberry-Tracking-Avoidance-Ultrasonic/dp/B07YD2LT9D).
 It is